-- First Generation – neither parent/guardian received a baccalaureate degree
+- First Generation – neither parent nor guardian received a four-year degree

-- Low Income – federal low income levels can be found online with the U.S. Dept. of Education
+- Income Eligibility – federal low income levels can be found online with the U.S. Dept. of Education

-- Disability – students must be registered with HCC’s Disability Support Services Office or provide documentation
+- Documented Disability – students must be registered with HCC’s Disability Support Services Office or provide documentation

-What else are you looking for in a student?
+What are you looking for in a student?

-- Has completed or tested above MAT and ENG 098
+- Have completed or tested above 98-level courses and have a GPA above 2.0

 Although TRiO SSS is designed as an extra support system to students, participants in the program must possess a strong desire to not only attend college but to be a successful student and complete their programs.
 The ideal student possesses the drive to succeed but is still able to benefit from the services TRiO SSS provides.